 Our students’ learning is captured and reviewed using Evidence for Learning (EfL).
-Through EfL we are able to record progress towards: key outcomes for the Pathway, EHCP outcomes, Annual Review targets and Personal Learning Intention Maps (PLIMs).
-Pupil Progress Meetings are held three times a year between the class teacher and the Headteacher.
+Through EfL we are able to record progress towards: key outcomes for the Pathway, EHCP outcomes and Annual Review targets Pupil Progress Meetings are held three times a year between the class teacher and the Headteacher.
 Reflection / moderation meetings are held weekly between the class teacher and the TA3.
 These meetings ensure that our judgements are accurate and that we are maximising opportunities for our students to learn and progress, and to ensure the evidence on EfL is evident and shows progress towards targets / outcomes.

 ASDAN moderation processes consistently highlight best practice in our systems and assessments of student attainment.

 All pupils make progress through the seven areas of learning in the Early Years Foundation Stage Curriculum.